 However, all of these complaints are pretty minor compared to what you get.

 Ultimately, if you liked God of War I, God of War II expands and improves everything from that game, while adding new mechanics, enemies and a grander story.

 This feels like an expansion pack to the first game, and I have no problem with that.
-It adds enough new stuff to stand out and shows that the first game’s success was not a fluke.
-It was also highly profitable, becoming one of the highest selling PS2 games of all time.
+It adds enough new stuff to stand out and prove that the first game’s success was not a fluke.
+It was also highly profitable, becoming one of the highest-selling PS2 games of all time.